yanovitchsky/charle_co/frontend/README.md

 ## Challenge

 We are building a car-sharing platform.
-Let's call it Getaround :)
 Car owners can already list their car on our platform and backend developers have provided an API for us to query.

 Our plan is now to let any person (let's call them "driver") see cars they could rent.